GuyEldad/PlistParser/README.md

 # PlistParser

-**PlistParser** is a forensic tool for parsing macOS property list (plist) files in binary and XML formats.
-Built for DFIR and working with live macOS systems or offline triage images, it supports flexible export formats and a live system scan mode for rapid forensic collection.
+**PlistParser** is a forensic tool for parsing macOS property list (plist) files in both binary and XML formats.
+Built for DFIR and designed to work with live macOS systems or offline triage images, it supports flexible export formats and includes a live system scan mode for forensic collection.

 ## Features